-Fork Union Military Academy is a college preparatory boarding military school for boys in grades 7-12 and postgraduate located in Fork Union, Virginia, right in the heart of central Virginia.
-We offer high quality academics and athletics within a structure built around discipline, leadership development, and Christian values.
+Fork Union Military Academy is one of the leading US college preparatory boarding military schools for boys in grades 7-12 and postgraduate located in Fork Union, Virginia, right in the heart of central Virginia.
+We offer high quality academics and athletics within a structure built around character development, self-discipline, responsibility, leadership development, and Christian values.

 We are a college prep school.